mymel2001-holder/claude-code-router-config/global-ralph-prompt.md

 Do not git init, do not change remotes, do not push.

-ONLY WORK ON A SINGLE TASK.
+ONLY WORK ON A SINGLE TASK AT A TIME.

 When ALL tasks have passes true, output <promise>COMPLETE</promise>